 James (Yu-Sheng) Wang is a Principal Environmental Engineer based in Maryland with more than 23 years of experience focused on developing and applying innovative assessment and remediation technologies.
 James has built his practice by providing clients with cost-effective solutions specifically tailored to solving their most challenging problems.

 James has extensive research and consulting experience in developing and engineering chemical and biological treatment technologies to address chemical contaminants under complex environmental conditions.
-He has directed and led research projects funded by government agencies and industrial clients to advance and demonstrate innovative technologies for construction and demolition (C&D) waste treatment and management, bioreactor landfill, electrokinetically (EK) enhanced in situ groundwater remediation, and submerged attached-growth bioreactor for advanced wastewater treatment.
+He has directed and led research projects funded by government agencies and industrial clients to advance and demonstrate innovative technologies for waste treatment and management, bioreactor landfill, electrokinetically (EK) enhanced in situ groundwater remediation, and submerged attached-growth bioreactor for advanced wastewater treatment.
 James has led and managed investigations and corrective action projects at sites regulated under RCRA, CERCLA, state-led, and voluntary cleanup programs.
 For these projects, he developed and implemented engineering solutions targeting soil and groundwater impacted with petroleum hydrocarbons, chlorinated solvents, and metals.